greenfish8090/Personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Natural Language Processing
-  - Sequence Processing
   - Computer Vision
+  - Reinforcement Learning

 # Education to show in About widget
 education:
   courses:
-    - course: BE in Computer Science and Engineering
+    - course: Bachelor's in Computer Science and Engineering
       institution: BITS Pilani
       year: 2019 - 2023